Create Budget Subcategories and Main Categories Using Pivot Table Group Ungroup

 (back to All Support Topics)

-Why use personal budget sub-categories
+Why use personal budget sub-categories (see how to video below)

 When creating a personal budget, you have to choose your budget categories, including both your income budget categories and expense budget categories.
 Many money management budget apps and budget spreadsheets will have a main category and subcategory setup.
 Each sub-category is a subset of a main category (sometimes called a parent category or primary category).
 For example, you can have a main category called Food and under the Food category would be a Groceries subcategory, Restaurants and Dining Category, and a Coffee Shop Category.
 This allows you to get subtotals for each subcategory (Groceries, Restaurants, and Coffee Shops) and a grand total for the main category (Food).
 Other budget apps only have categories with no ability to create subcategories which some people may find easier when creating their budget and tracking their spending.